JodyMurray/p4-plant-blog/README.md

 - Heroku Postgres: SQL database service provided directly by Heroku for storing data.
 - Cloudinary: to store images and static files in production.
 - Heroku: to deploy and run the application in production.

+### **Database Structure**
+- User

+    - The User model contains information about each user that registers an account,
+    - Which is part of the Django allauth library
+    - The fields used for this project are: username, first_name, last_name, profile_pic, bio

+- Profile

+    - The Profile model is used to store information regarding any registered user
+    - Users can create a profile object upon creating an account, and then the page will redirect to profile page with an "update profile" button.
+    - Users can modify profile information at any time with a button, or delete profile, which deletes the profile not the account.
+    - An admin can also create, modify and delete profile objects.
+    - OneToOneField relationship with User
+    - Returns User to Profile page.

+- Newsletteruser model

+    - Stores users subscribed to the newsletter.
+    - Connected via free mail service (mailtrap.io).
+    - Subscribing will send an email in the free mail service thanking you for joining the newsletter.
+    - User can unsubscribe to the newsletter and receive a "Sorry to see you leave" email.

 ### **Python Libraries and API**